tiramizoo/oxid-plugin/README.md

         You can enable or disable Tiramizoo delivery for selected product

     **NOTE!
 After first installation and every update You have to go to Tiramizoo settings page and then clear tmp folder.**

-# Webhooks / Checking the Tiramizoo delivery status #

-Go to *Order tab* to check the current delivery status.
-Tiramizoo sends status update each time order status is changed.
-Webhook url needs to be accessible for POST request.